Funeral Insurance, What is it and how does it work? Is it a good move for me?

 There are many different companies out there offering funeral expense and/or burial insurance products.

-An independent agent or broker that works with lots of seniors is your best bet.
+An independent agent or broker that works high risk life insurance cases is your absolute best bet.
 Trying to visit the local agent on the corner that sells automobile insurance is not the ticket.
-These are not life insurance specialists.
+These are not life insurance specialists though they might be licensed.
 They may have a product, but not likely competitively priced or in your best interest.